AbhigyannSingh/hactoberfest-pull-req/README.md

 # make-a-pull-request
-A repository to teach how to make a Pull Request
+A repository to teaach how to make a Pull Request

 ## Steps